frncsdrk/node-red-contrib-linux-memory/README.md

 ### calculation of relative values

 Relative values are from the amount of total system memory.
-The swap values are calculated indepndently of the memory.
+The swap values are calculated independently of the memory.

 One can decide if to use absolute or relative values.